+It is important to know why the government is currently backing bridge lending, and to learn about bridge lending solutions.
 In Switzerland, small and medium enterprises (SMEs) count for over 99% of commercial companies and provide about two-thirds of the jobs, with fluctuations from canton to canton.
 SMEs are a pillar of the Swiss economy, and entrepreneurs are encouraged to set up their businesses and “be their own boss”.
 In such an active market, these companies often need capital in a rapid and unbureaucratic manner, usually provided in the shape of a bridge loan.
 Bridge lending are loans demanded from companies that need a short-term capital input before a long-term financing or a settlement of an existing obligation.

-Researches have shown that the bridge lending activity had been a relatively stable asset class in the Swiss alternative investment scene until, as it usually is, the Great Recession.
+Researches have shown that the bridge lending solutions had been a relatively stable asset class in the Swiss alternative investment scene until, as it usually is, the Great Recession.
 This period of turmoil for the financial sector has led to some regulation’s tightening with regards to providing loans to companies.
 Indeed, the reinforcement of the pre-existing Basel II into Basel III requires banks to increase their capital and liquidity reserves, especially when it comes to debt investments.
 This cash is therefore dormant and cannot be reinjected into the economy in the form of business loans.
 This has a disproportionate effect on the small and mid-sized companies as the banks’ returns on such investments are smaller than the likes of a big corporation.
 The reason behind such a mechanism is straightforward: to obtain the same returns, banks can either provide one bulky loan to a large company or many smaller loans to SMEs.
 Therefore, SMEs have had to increasingly turn to alternative lenders for their short-term capital requirements, opting for bridge lending solutions.
 Such lenders are usually looking for higher returns and, therefore can be more inclined to engage with special situations.
 In this very specific situation, the Covid pandemic hit the world, and Switzerland ordered lockdowns in late Q1 2020.
 Many SMEs were therefore left without cash flows.

 CF: What was the Swiss Government’s response to mitigate such an event?